compare

 Choose Medi if billing is your whole business

-- You want EDI infrastructure that does not require a separate clearinghouse contract — Medi runs on Stedi for 837 submission, 835 ERA, 270/271 eligibility, 276/277 claim status, and 278 authorization
+- You want EDI without a separate clearinghouse contract — Medi runs on Stedi for 837 submission, 835 ERA, 270/271 eligibility, 276/277 claim status, and 278 authorization.

 Choose CollaborateMD if track record and ecosystem breadth matter